 Hi, call me Alan.

-I am a founding member and graduate fellow of Ohio State’s Models of Emergent Social Order (MESO) Lab.
-My research there is supported by the National Science Foundation; the Carnegie Corporation of New York; and the FTX Foundation’s Future Fund.
+I received my PhD in Political Science (International Relations and Political Methodology) from The Ohio State University where I was a founding member (now, an external affiliate) of Bear F. Braumoeller’s Models of Emergent Social Order (MESO) Lab.
+My research there was supported by the National Science Foundation and the Carnegie Corporation of New York.

 I can be reached via email at firstname.lastname@example.org.